navikt/archiving-infrastructure/README.md

 If you lack permission to execute the scripts, run `chmod +x *.sh`.

-## Kubectl commands
-In order to define new or change a kafka topics run the command:
-* kubectl apply -f <topic-configuration-and-acl.json>

-PS.
-Note that it is NOT possible to change the number of partitions on an existing topic.
-See https://github.com/navikt/soknadarkiv-schema/tree/main/topicconfig for examples of *_v2.json configuration files.

-In order to list configuration of an existing topic, e.g. privat-soknadinnsending-v2-dev:
-* kubectl describe topic privat-soknadinnsending-v2-dev -n team-soknad

 ## Inquiries
 Questions regarding the code or the project can be asked to the team by [raising an issue on the repo](https://github.com/navikt/archiving-infrastructure/issues).